Selfsimilar solutions in a sector for a quasilinear parabolic equation: Shrinking self-similar solutions

 \subsection{A priori estimate for $w$}

-The gradient bound of $w$ is similar as that for $\omega$ in Section 2 and that for $v$ in Section 3.
+The gradient bound of $w$ is similar as that for $\omega$ in subsection 2.4 and that for $v$ in subsection 3.3.
 Using the standard theory of parabolic equations (cf. \cite{Dong, Fri, Lie, LSU}) we can get the following conclusions.